 Allison joined the Board as an Associate Director in 2018, before becoming a full Director in January 2020.
-She is Deputy Chair of the Board and Chair of the Audit Committee.
+She is Deputy Chair of the Board, Chair of the Risk Committee and a member of the Governance Committee.

 Allison enjoyed a 25 year corporate career within the Retail sector, having held General Management positions with Target Australia Pty Ltd and The Reject Shop Ltd before starting her own Retail Business Consulting company in 2014.
 Since then Allison has worked with a broad range of Retail companies ranging from large ASX, privately owned SME's, Private Equity and small independent start-ups.